laugharn/synergia/README.md

 ### II.
 Setup

 Now that I had the idea, I needed to setup my dev environment.
 I decided to use the 15 RC of Create Next App so I could take advantage of the --empty flag, which is great because I have spent a lot of time clearing out CNA defaults when spinning up a quick prototype.
-I then went ahead and did a lot of my customization/OCD that I have baked into my personal CNA template, like alphabetizing stuff, Prettier, etc. I also set up Next's --experimental-https flag, because development is easier when you can take the consistent protocol for granted.
+I then went ahead and did a lot of my customization that I have baked into my personal CNA template, like alphabetizing stuff, Prettier, etc. I also set up Next's --experimental-https flag, because development is easier when you can take the consistent protocol for granted.

 With that in place, I went ahead and added some dependencies and tweaked some others:

-* Turbo, because we are obsessed with shipping.
+- Turbo, because we are obsessed with shipping.
-* Switched Tailwind 3 for Tailwind 4, which has some quirks and things that I miss about 3 (a better handling of hover styling, for one) but I like the variable-driven approach.
+- Switched Tailwind 3 for Tailwind 4, which has some quirks and things that I miss about 3 (a better handling of hover styling, for one) but I like the variable-driven approach.
-* Added React Compiler because why not.
+- Added React Compiler because why not.

 At this point, we're setup and ready to build.